jelovirt/jelovirt.github.io/_posts/2015-02-06-dita-markdown.md

       </body>
     </topic>

-Processing requires that `format="markdown"` is used to declare a Markdown file as DITA; exception to this are links in Markdown topics, where file extensions `.md` and `.markdown` will make DITA-OT treat target files are Markdown DITA.
+Processing requires that `format="markdown"` is used to declare a Markdown file as DITA; exception to this are links in Markdown topics, where file extensions `.md` and `.markdown` will make DITA-OT treat target files as Markdown DITA.
 I don't particularly like format detection based on file extensions, but this is needed due to limitations in Markdown syntax.